M-Steve1/SOLID-Principles-Tutorial/README.md

 #### D - Dependency Inversion Principle (DIP)

-High level module depends on **abstractions**, and not concrete implement
+High level module depends on **abstractions**, and not concrete implementation

 ```
 // 1.
 A concrete EmailService: